 The backpack straps of the Bug Pack are easily engaged by moving the lower attachment hook up near the upper hooks so it's out of the way, and unzipping the back panel to reveal the backpack straps.
 The back panel conveniently rolls up and is easily stowed out of the way with some strategically placed velcro patches.
 To convert from backpack mode back to cycling mode, simply unroll the back panel and zip it back up while stowing away the backpack straps, and move the lower attachment hook back towards the bottom of the bag.

 The Bug Pannier has some of the most impressive storage capabilities of any model in our lineup, combining a huge main storage compartment with several smaller pockets and sleeves.
-The overall storage volume of 1650 cubic inches (25 liters) is one the largest we've tested, and can definitely hold its own whether you compare it to other daypacks, panniers, or commuter bags.
+The overall storage volume of 25 liters is one the largest we've tested, and can definitely hold its own whether you compare it to other daypacks, panniers, or commuter bags.

 A heavy-duty horseshoe/u-shaped zipper opens up to reveal a humongous main storage compartment that opens up wide for easy loading and unloading.
 With a shape similar to that of a small carry-on suitcase or duffel bag, this compartment has plenty of room to store enough books, food, clothes, and shoes to last an entire day and beyond.
 Secured by a heavy-duty velcro flap system against the bottom of this compartment is an optional removable padded laptop sleeve.
 It comes equipped with a Velcro closure flap and a small external storage sleeve and is large enough to engulf our ancient 15.6" beast of a laptop.
 On the opposite side of the main compartment are two additional storage sleeves on the underside of the closure flap.